San Francisco Wifi Services

 The Wi-Fi of 2015 (think of old Cisco, last year’s Ruckus, or today’s Ubiquiti) is garbage compared to the available alternatives in 2017.
 A prime example of the difference between the older and newer models is Meraki Wi-Fi, which utilizes auto-sensing access points to push out rogue networks, manage the handoff from one access point to another, tune channels, and picks up on device preferences to increase speeds.
 In addition, the security and alert functions perform magnificently.

 Compare this to the usual Wi-Fi in 2015, which was merely an emitter that was unable to manage competition or complete handoffs.
 Avoid using Ubiquiti entirely, and while Ruckus is more reliable, they are in the process of being sold, which could be damaging to the business using them.
-Our recommendation is Meraki at Cisco, which has abundant perks that make it the smartest 10 year play.
+Our recommendation is Meraki at Cisco, or Aruba Wifi, which has abundant perks that make it them smartest 10 year play.